 Vyckie Garrison – Founder of No Longer Quivering and the Take Heart Project after leaving the Quiverfull movement, she educates the world about the dangers of abusive religious movements and provides support to the spiritually abused.

 Joseph K. Grieboski – Since its founding in 1999, Mr. Grieboski has transformed the Institute on Religion and Public Policy into a well-respected global authority on the role of religious freedom in society and politics, culminating in its 2007 and 2008 nominations for the Nobel Peace Prize.

-Robert T. Herres (Emeritus) – A Naval Academy graduate with a 36 year career in the United States Air Force, he also served a three-year assignment as Vice Chairman of the Joint Chiefs of Staff, the first to hold that position.
-(December 1, 1932 – July 24, 2008)
+Robert T. Herres (IN MEMORIAM) – A Naval Academy graduate with a 36 year career in the United States Air Force, he also served a three-year assignment as Vice Chairman of the Joint Chiefs of Staff, the first to hold that position.

 Pedro L. Irigonegaray – Litigation lawyer specializing in tort litigation, Constitutional, environmental, regulatory, gaming, contract, and criminal law.
 Irigonegaray & Associates, is headquartered in Topeka, Kansas.

 Hali Jilani – An ethnic Afghan who works with the Military – primarily Officer training in the Marine Corps, Army and NATO on counter terrorism, cultural intelligence and international affairs

 Gov. Gary Johnson – Has been referred to as the ‘most fiscally conservative Governor’ in the country, was the Republican Governor of New Mexico from 1995-2003, and was the Libertarian Party nominee for President of the United States in the 2012 and 2016 elections.